hashPhoeNiX/youversion-linker.nvim/just_test.md

 [^John1:1JHN-NKJV]: [John1:1JHN-NKJV](https://www.bible.com/bible/114/jhn.1.1) In the beginning was the Word, and the Word was with God, and the Word was God.

 [^John3:1JHN-KJV]: [John3:1JHN-KJV](https://www.bible.com/bible/1/jhn.3.1) There was a man of the Pharisees, named Nicodemus, a ruler of the Jews

+[^Luke1:5LUK-AMP]: [Luke1:5LUK-AMP](https://www.bible.com/bible/1588/luk.1.5) In the days of Herod [the Great], king of Judea, there was a certain priest whose name was Zacharias, of the division of Abijah.
+His wife was a descendant of Aaron [the first high priest of Israel], and her name was Elizabeth.

+[^John1:1JHN-NKJV]: [John1:1JHN-NKJV](https://www.bible.com/bible/114/jhn.1.1) In the beginning was the Word, and the Word was with God, and the Word was God.